-Pennsylvania GOP closed voter registration gap by over 160K since 2016, but Dems point to 2020 voter edge
+Pennsylvania GOP closed voter registration gap by over 160K since 2016, but Dems point to 2020 voter new edge

 Tabas added that many of the gains were in western and northeastern Pennsylvania, places that were formerly heavily Democratic but he says "have recognized that the Democratic Party and the radical left strategy have left them.
 They are not the same Democratic Party."

-But Democrats point to that same fact to say that GOP voter registration gains are not actually evidence of Republican gains in the state but voters merely acknowledging what has been the case for a long time -- that rural voters who were registered as Democrats were voting for Republicans.
+But Democrats point to that same fact to say that GOP voter registration gains are not actually evidence of changing minds in the state but voters merely acknowledging what has been the case for a long time -- that rural voters who were registered as Democrats were voting for Republicans.

 "If party registration was really that useful of a metric guessing how an election's going to go, pollsters wouldn't ask people about party ID instead," Brendan Welch, the communications director for the Pennsylvania Democratic Party, told Fox News in an interview.
 "There's places like southwestern Pennsylvania, northeastern Pennsylvania ... where folks have been registered Democrats for decades but they haven't been voting Democratic for decades."